Aaron's Self-Reflection

 Aaron does not accept the day's current events that relate to him so closely without looking at himself and his family.
 He has self-reflection and considers how he is seen by God in the face of everything that happened that day.
 He decided that whatever he did for God, it would not have been accepted by Him.

-If more people had this mindset today, we would have less scandals in the Church.
-But if I am honest, in a moment of self-reflection, I am not worthy of writing these very words about God.
+If I am honest, in a moment of self-reflection, I am not worthy of writing these very words about God.
 Regarding the sin in my life (past and future), I am unworthy of embarking on a discourse of theology.
-On my merits alone, these very words are not acceptable to God.
-However, Jesus Christ makes these very words acceptable.
+On my merits alone, these very words that I write on this page are not acceptable to God because of my sin—my unclean lips (Isaiah 6:5).
+However, Jesus Christ makes these very words acceptable and clean.
+Guilt and shame do not haunt my soul.
 My acceptance does not come from my relation to sin but Jesus's victory over sin and death.

 Still, this victory over sin does not give me the liberty to sin (Galatians 5:13).
 And times exist when we need to take time out to self-reflect and understand our humble place before God.
 For instance, relating to the sin of the world can humble us to the point of praying for "our" sins as a nation, a society, and humanity.
 Yet we can be sure that despite sin and our connection with it, when we have Jesus Christ as our Lord and Savior, through Him, we overcome sin and the world (1 Corinthians 15:55-57; 2 Corinthians 5:21; John 16:33).
 Jesus is our righteousness that excuses us from our unworthiness.